Reach-Above/reach-above.github.io/mapathon.md

         },
                    {
             id: 'Creeks',
-            title: 'We travelled along the paved and gravel paths parallel to Bowmanville Creek and Soper Creek',
+            title: 'We travelled along the paved and gravel paths.
+Our favourites run parallel to the Bowmanville Creek and the Soper Creek',
             image: './mapathon/Hill.gif',
             description: 'Lots of work is going into connecting these two trails together and to the waterfront trail.
 And protecting the Salmon.
 Thank you <a href="https://valleys2000.ca/">Valleys 2000</a>',
             location: {